-4) HAZARD LAMP SWITCH
+4) HAZARD LAMP SWITCH (OPTION)

-- (1) Use for parking, or loading machine. - If the switch is left ON for a long time, the battery may be discharged.
+- (1) Use when emergency situation or while loading operation. - If the switch is left ON for a long time, the battery may be discharged.

-5) REAR WORK LAMP SWITCH (option)
+5) REAR WORK LAMP SWITCH (OPTION)

 (1) This switch is used to operate work lamps.
 Press this switch to turn on work lamps.